Skip to content

 • User profile and user teams sync.
 Optional, on every login.

-• Ability to choose a claim that will be used for a username.
+• The ability to choose a claim that will be used for a username.

-• For admins OIDC can be disabled, so that only the fallback method allowed.
+• For admins, the OIDC method can be disabled, so that only the fallback method is allowed.

 • Logout redirect.
 To clear an identity provider session when a user is logging out from Espo.